ceejbot/where-the-js-runs/outline.md

 [ closeup of Arduino ]

 This is the Arduino Uno, responsible for kicking off the current madness.

 - 8-bit ATMega processors, 16MHz
 - often not a lot of memory: 32K flash on the Uno
-- 14 digital IO pins, 6 of which can do PWM (which means variable output levels)
+- 14 digital IO pins, 6 of which can do PWM (which means variable output levels-- this is how you make an LED pulse easily)
 - 6 analog inputs
 - a 16 MHz ceramic resonator, which means it has a moderately precise real-time clock for timing operations